webmozarts/console-parallelization/README.md

 *: When using the `Parallelization` trait, those hooks can be directly configured by overriding the corresponding method.

+## Differences with Amphp/ReactPHP

+If you came across this library and wonder what the differences are with [Amphp] or [ReactPHP] or other potential parallelization libraries, this section is to highlight a few differences.

+The primary difference is the parallelization mechanism itself.
+Amphp or ReactPHP work by spawning a pool of workers and distributing the work to those.
+This library however, spawns a pool of processes.
+To be more specific, the differences lies in how the spawn processed are used:

+- An Amphp/ReactPHP worker can share state; with this library however you cannot easily do so.
+- A worker may handle multiple jobs, whereas with this library the process will be killed after each segment is completed.
+To bring it to a similar level, it would be somewhat equivalent to consider the work of handling a segment in this library as a Amphp/ReactPHP worker task, and that the worker is killed after handling a single task.

+The other difference is that this library works with a command as its central point.
+This offers the following advantages:

+- No additional context need to be provided: once in your child process, you are in your command as usual.
+No custom bootstrap is necessary.
+- The command can be executed with and without parallelization seamlessly.
+It is also trivial to mimic the execution of a child process as it is a matter of using the `--child` option and passing the child items via the STDIN.
+- It is easier to adapt the distribution of the load and memory leaks of the task by configuring the segment and batch sizes.

 ## Contribute

 Contributions to the package are always welcome!